josejulio/insights-common-typescript/packages/openapi2typescript/README.md

 # Usage

-Once you have this library installed and your schema generated you can use this library to connect your client library to this one.
+Once you have this library installed and your schema generated you can use this library to connect your request library and start validating.
 Currently only [react-fetching-library](https://github.com/marcin-piela/react-fetching-library) is supported, but more are welcome.

 ## Using without connecting